mtw/RNAwl/README.md

 \<bins\>, i.e. the upper bound of the sampling range is then computed as
 \<mfe\> + \<resolution\> \* \<bins\>.

+## Notes

+This is experimental software which has been implemented for reference purposes only.
+Read the source code to learn what it's all about.
+Please report bugs to <michael@wolfinger.eu>

+## Authors

+Michael Thomas Wolfinger <michael@wolfinger.eu>

 ## References

   [1]: F. Wang, D.P.
 Landau "Efficient, Multiple-Range RandomWalk Algorithm